Mikkel Rønnow

-Rønnow is the originating producer of the international Lennon & McCartney show She Loves You.

-Other shows include five productions of Chess, as well as Sweeney Todd, Atlantis, West Side Story, Les Misérables, La Cage Aux Folles, My Fair Lady, Copacabana (Scandinavian premiere), Grease, Cabaret, Dirty Dancing, Saturday Night Fever, and Margrethe - a musical about the Danish queen.
+Rønnow is the originating producer of the international Lennon–McCartney show She Loves You, which premiered in Copenhagen in March 2022.
+Other shows include six productions of Chess, as well as Sweeney Todd, Atlantis, West Side Story, Les Misérables, La Cage Aux Folles, My Fair Lady, Copacabana (Scandinavian premiere), Grease, Cabaret, Dirty Dancing, Saturday Night Fever, and Margrethe - a musical about the Danish queen.
+Margrethe was premiered under Rønnow's direction June - September 2023 in The Royal Danish Theatre and The Concert Hall of Aarhus.

 Rønnow's musical direction can be heard on numerous cast albums, including the internationally acclaimed complete recording of Chess from 2002 as well as Copacabana, Grease and the Lloyd Webber album Look With Your Heart, starring Louise Fribo and Odense Symphony Orchestra.

-He is a member of Danish Conductors Association.
+He is a member of the Danish Conductors Association.